Management

 If there are times when Workbench is not used, such as on weekends and holidays, suspending the service can help reduce your Snowflake compute costs.

-You can manually stop and start the Workbench service from the Manage page.
+You can manually stop, start, and restart the Workbench service from the Manage page.

 Posit Team can automatically suspend your Workbench instance after its sessions are idle for an hour.

-You can start and stop the Workbench service using SQL commands.
+You can start, stop, and restart the Workbench service using SQL commands.

 -- Start Workbench